PumasAI/SummaryTables.jl/docs/src/predefined_tables/table_one.md

 For convenience, if the `analyses` argument is omitted, it is equivalent to passing `Tables.columnnames(table)` except that all columns referenced in `groupby` are filtered out.

-The variable is passed as a `Symbol`, corresponding to a column in the input data, and must always be specified.
+The variable is passed as a `Symbol` or `String`, corresponding to a column in the input data, and must always be specified.
 The other two parts are optional.

 If you specify only variables, the analysis functions are chosen automatically based on the columns, and the labels are equal to the variable names.